My mother loved to make layered salads during the spring…

 - 1 hard-boiled egg, chopped

 - 1/4 cup sun-dried tomatoes

-Layer the ingredients in a small 2-cup glass bowl or mason jar.
-Pack everything down lightly and push into all the corners to create definite edges.
-Pour dressing over the top, allowing it to run down the sides of the layers.
-Top with 1/4 cup of shredded sharp white raw cheddar cheese.
-For best flavor and results make sure both the lettuce and the peas are thoroughly dried before adding to the bowls.
+Layer ingredients in a small 2-cup glass bowl or Mason jar.
+Pack all down lightly and push into corners to create definite edges.
+Pour dressing over top, allowing it to run down the sides of the layers.
+Top with shredded raw cheddar cheese.
+For best flavor and results, make sure that both lettuce and peas are thoroughly dried before adding to the bowl.

-- 1 whole free range egg at room temperature
+- 1 whole egg + 1 egg yolk, both at room temperature

 - 1 teaspoon Dijon mustard (or anything similar to Dijon)

 In a quart jar or plastic base of stick blender, briefly beat the eggs, lemon juice, and vinegar until just combined.
 While blender is running, add the oil in a very thin stream.
 Stop as soon as mixture has thickened.

 The first time I made my own mayo (following the recipe from Nourishing Traditions), I whipped it together in my food processor.
 The heat from the friction of the blades caused the olive oil to go rancid — and the result was bitter enough to be unpalatable.
 Ever since switching to a stick blender, I haven't had any problems.

 - 1/2 teaspoon garlic granules OR 1 fresh garlic clove, crushed